 Periodical Writing

 Peter Laufer’s interviews, articles and op-ed pieces have appeared in a wide variety of publications, from the Washington Post and the San Francisco Chronicle to Mother Jones and Penthouse.
+A few examples:

 “Replace Lane County’s racist, warmongering namesake | Guest Opinion” by Peter Laufer